More

 Understanding these pros and cons is vital for making informed decisions about implementing and managing web content filtering.
 This knowledge can guide you in balancing security needs with user experience, ensuring that the filtering strategy aligns with the company’s goals and employee expectations.

 FunctionDNS filtering is based on the Domain Name System (DNS), which translates domain names into IP addresses.
-DNS filtering intercepts DNS queries and determines whether a domain is allowed or blocked based on predefined rules or policies.Web content filtering involves inspecting the content of web pages or URLs to determine if it should be blocked or allowed.
+DNS filtering intercepts DNS queries and determines whether a domain is allowed or blocked based on predefined rules or policies.Internet content filtering involves inspecting the content of web pages or URLs to determine if it should be blocked or allowed.
 It often works by analyzing the content in real-time.

 ScopeIt mainly operates at the domain level.
 If a domain is blocked, all content from that domain becomes inaccessible.Operates at a more granular level, filtering specific pages, images, videos, or downloads within a website.